 Data visualization when viewing historical data

-When viewing data for a time period of one day or more, the chart provides additional data in a lighter color (a halo) around the primary data.
-Due to the longer time period, data is aggregated over longer intervals.
-For example, one hour of data is aggregated at one-minute intervals, and 24 hours of data is aggregated at five-minute intervals.
-The lighter color surrounding the line shows the range of values, from the lowest to the highest, that were aggregated to draw the primary line.
+When you view data for a time period of one day or more, the chart provides additional data in a lighter color (a halo) around the primary data.
+The lighter color that surrounds the line shows the range of values, from the lowest to the highest, that were aggregated to draw the primary line.